tayruxin/tp/docs/DeveloperGuide.md

     * Cons: Users may not be able to store necessary information in LinkMeIn, such as recruiter's information.
 Users may also be unable to keep track of which stage of the application they are at.
 * **Alternative 2 (Current Choice):** A `Company` object also includes application status, recruiter's name, phone and email address.
 The priority parameter is kept optional.
     * Pros: Users can add in all the information at once, minimising the need to use other commands to do so afterward, like using `edit` command.
     * Cons: Longer `add` command for users.
-Users may also not have recruiter's information at hand when they are adding in the company into LinkMeIn.
+Users may also not have recruiter's information at hand, especially during the initial stage of the application.
+Hence, users may not be able to add in the company into LinkMeIn.

 <div style="page-break-after: always;"></div>